gtsbv/WSLP/README.md

 # Meteo4D-Suite
-# wsldi
+# AI/ML container installer on dHCI for WSL
-Weather Subsystem Linux Distribution Installer
+# (Weather Subsystem for Linux) platforms